stm32-hotspot/STM32H7-LwIP-Examples/Readme.md

 # STM32H7 STM32CubeMX based Ethernet examples

-*This readme is intended for STM32CubeIDE version 1.6.1 and STM32CubeH7 version 1.9.0*
+*This readme is intended for STM32CubeIDE version 1.9.0 and STM32CubeH7 version 1.10.0.
+For older tool versions please see older version of this readme in the repository*

 Simple Ethernet examples based on LwIP and FreeRTOS, running on ST Nucleo and Discovery boards.
 These examples are provided to accompany the [FAQ article on ST community][faq].